clchiou/garage/prototypes/mproc-sig/README.md

   the main process to know that the worker was killed (and so should stop waiting for the result), I guess you should **never** kill a worker process without also killing the main process...?

+* It appears that if a worker process is killed before the main process, Pool.terminate blocks indefinitely.
+So to stop a Python script, you likely should not `pkill` all processes (because the signal might not be delivered to the main process first), and should only kill the main process, and let Pool.terminate stop child processes.